a5chanda/Crypterra/README.md

 # Crypterra

 Crypterra is a business-first asset management platform that utilizes the Hyperledger Composer and Fabric frameworks to securely hold assets and records on a decentralized blockchain platform.
-As an extension of Hyperledger’s enterprise-friendly open-source structure, Crypterra caters to new businesses unfamiliar with blockchain technology by providing them with a convenient and user-friendly data upload system, which supports upload of data from Excel spreadsheets, which is then parsed and added to the Hyperledger network.
+As an extension of Hyperledgerâ€™s enterprise-friendly open-source structure, Crypterra caters to new businesses unfamiliar with blockchain technology by providing them with a convenient and user-friendly data upload system, which supports upload of data from Excel spreadsheets, which is then parsed and added to the Hyperledger network.
+Additionally, the Crypterra platform creates an account and identity for every company and employee after parsing the information it receives from the excel worksheet.
+This allows for companies and employees alike to transact amongst 5 currencies (BTC, ETH, CAD, USD, GBP) within the platform and have their balances reflect accordingly.

 ## Setup